-- Clear responsibilities and ownership of operational risk and operational risk controls. - The Bank accepts no unnecessary operational risk, meaning that it only assumes operational risk when the cost of mitigating that risk and preventing possible losses outweighs the benefits. - With the aim of ensuring business continuity and minimising customer impact the Bank shall have adequate processes, procedures and resources to ensure quick discovery, analysis and termination of IT incidents; define and meet service-level objectives for digital solutions, in line with the Bank's vision to be #1 in service; and protect information and data from loss of confidentiality.
+- Clear responsibilities and ownership of operational risk and operational risk controls. - The Bank accepts no unnecessary operational risk, meaning that it only assumes operational risk when the cost of mitigating that risk and preventing possible losses outweigh the benefits. - With the aim of ensuring business continuity and minimising customer impact the Bank shall have adequate processes, procedures and resources; to ensure quick discovery, analysis and resolution of IT incidents; define and meet service-level objectives for digital solutions, in line with the Bank's vision to be #1 for service; and protect information and data from loss of confidentiality.

-- The Bank promotes a strong risk culture, emphasising compliance to internal and external laws and regulations. - The Bank has no appetite for compliance risk that can lead to financial loss or loss of reputation. - A key feature of a strong risk culture is to foster a "no blame" environment where operational risk events are recognised and registered to enable continuous improvement to the Bank's operations. - The Bank takes appropriate measures, in all its operations, to ensure the safety and health of its customers and employees.
+- A key feature of the business continuity management framework is based on having clear overview of core business activities, and clear roles and responsibilities for business continuity management, with regular testing of all business continuity plans. - The Bank promotes a strong risk culture, emphasising compliance to internal and external laws and regulations. - The Bank has no appetite for compliance risk that can lead to financial loss or loss of reputation. - A key feature of a strong risk culture is to foster a "no blame" environment where operational risk events are recognised and registered to enable continuous improvement to the Bank's operations. - The Bank takes appropriate measures, in all its operations, to ensure the safety and health of its customers and employees.

 The All Risk Committee (ARC) is responsible for the review and implementation of the operational risk framework.
 The Operations and Security Committee (OSC) decides on individual proposals for assuming and mitigating operational risk on behalf of the Bank within the appetite and limits approved by the Board and ARC.
-The OSC also reviews and approves proposals for new products, services, new outsourcing or other high-risk changes of systems or procedures within the Bank.
+The OSC also reviews and approves proposals for new products and significant changes, services, new outsourcing or new procedures within the Bank